warwickdatasciencesociety/week-5-datathon/README.md

 ### Important First Steps

-1. Make sure you have registered on the [Google form]().
+1. Make sure you have registered on the [Google form](https://forms.gle/Mdb7qhXZWdPEABdz7).
 Otherwise, you will not be invited/accepted to the Microsoft Teams group.
-2. Join the [Datathon Teams Group](https://teams.microsoft.com/l/team/19%3aVRNugWwFSGZDR5W0mMzRDXogLk8o9oVkKIKUOo6Hm5Q1%40thread.tacv2/conversations?groupId=f388c915-9b20-4a56-9d3b-01b8070fdc6e&tenantId=09bacfbd-47ef-4465-9265-3546f2eaf6bc) and turn on notifications to stay up to date.
-The hybrid session will be hosted there.
+2. Join the [Week 5 ML Hackathon Teams Group]() and turn on notifications to stay up to date.
-3. Click 'Going' on the datathon's [Facebook event]() and invite your friends if you want.
+3. Click 'Going' on the [Facebook event]() and invite your friends if you want.

 All other relevant details should be available on this page.
 If you have any questions feel free to reach out by using the contact links [below](#contact).
 Viel Spass!

 ### Event Timeline

-All events on October 16th will be held **both** in-person as well as online.
-For in-person attendees, please join us in room `OC0.01`.
-Online attendees can follow the in-person event on the 'General' channel on Teams.
-We strongly encourage anyone who has the chance to participate in the in-person event.
+The event will take place in [S0.11](https://warwick.ac.uk/services/sg/spa/centraltimetabling/roominformation/centrallytimetabledrooms/capacity/s011/).
+Please make sure to show up on time.
+After the dataset release you will have 2 weeks to make a submission.
+On February 22nd we will also host an online drop-in session on Teams where you can ask us for feedback before you make a submission.

-*Again, the dataset will be published on October 16th.*
+*Again, the dataset will be published on February 12th.*

 | Date         | Time  | Event                                                 |
 |--------------|-------|-------------------------------------------------------|